-About Focus on Diabetes
+About Focus on Diabetes®

-Focus on Diabetes™ is a multi-year initiative that brings together the American Diabetes Association and Visionary Partners from leading organizations in vision care to increase awareness about diabetes and eye health.
-This initiative provides easy steps and valuable information and experiences to prevent diabetes-related eye disease and preserve eyesight
+Focus on Diabetes® (FOD) is a multi-year initiative that brings together the American Diabetes Association and Visionary Partners from leading organizations in vision care to increase awareness about diabetes and eye health.
+This initiative provides easy steps and valuable information and experiences to prevent diabetes-related eye disease and preserve eyesight.

-There are currently over 34 million American adults living with diabetes, and around 88 million Americans living with prediabetes.
-However, nearly 85% are unaware.[i]
+There are currently over 37 million American adults living with diabetes, and around 96 million Americans living with prediabetes.
+However, nearly 81% don’t know they have prediabetes.[i]